Introduction To Distilling

 What even is distilling?

 Distilling is the process of separating the chemical components within an alcoholic beverage.
 We achieve this by heating the beverage or “wash” to a simmering point where alcohol and other compounds will evaporate but the majority of the water does not.
 As the alcohol evaporates, we collect the vapor and condense it back down into liquid form.
-The volatile compounds that come out will be in much higher concentration than in the beer or wine which leads to more intense or volatile flavors and aromas.
+The volatile compounds that come out will be in much higher concentration than in the beer or wine which leads to more intense flavors and aromas.
 While collecting this newly concentrated “spirit” we separate certain parts of the product for various reasons.
 We want to separate the distillate into portions as it comes off of the still.
 The very first portion that comes off is colloquially called the "heads" and contains "Foreshots" which are poisonous as well as other volatile compounds that might not smell or taste good.
 The next portion is the bulk of the ethanol and tasty flavors known as the “hearts” and the last portion contains excess oils and is known as the “tails”.
 More on that later.

 What makes different spirits?